Carpal Tunnel Syndrome Physical Therapy

-Carpal Tunnel Syndrome Physical Therapy – Will PT Help?
+Physical Therapy for Carpal Tunnel Syndrome – Will PT Help?

-Physical therapy can help reduce your pain and improve hand function.
+Carpal tunnel physical therapy may help reduce your pain and improve hand function.

 One study shows that physical therapy and surgery both provided similar improvement for pain, but physical therapy was shown to help improve pain faster short-term.

 Physical therapy is also recommended after surgery to help regain mobility and strengthen the hand and wrist.

 It is important to consult a Doctor of Physical Therapy before attempting any exercises on your own.